Kevinatil/GenPreMut/README.md

 ## Get initial sequence set

-To get initial sequence set, please choose one variant as parent node as mutation start variant.
+To get initial sequence set, please choose one variant as starting lineage as mutation start variant.
 For validation experiment, a cutoff node is also needed, which is the endpoint of initial sequence collection.

 Please download the latest spike protein sequences on [GISAID](https://www.epicov.org/epi3/frontend), and adjust the data path in `get_init_sequence/get_init_data.py`.
 If access is denied, it may be necessary to create an account first.